How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters

 \end{itemize}

-This assumption says that the scales of the users' personal rating distributions determine the scale of the distribution of ``consensus quality scores.''

-If we want to rescale user ratings to a common distribution $\nu$ before averaging them (i.e.\ calculating $\frac{1}{n} \sum_{k=1}^n F_\nu^{-1} \circ F_k \circ \phi_k(x)$ for user ratings $\phi_1(x),\dots,\phi_n(x)$ of each item), the canonical choice of $\nu$ would be the measure for which we have to change the user ratings the least; the Wasserstein-2 distance $W_2(\mu_k,\nu)$ quantifies how far we need to move points to rescale user $k$'s ratings to the distribution $\nu$, so the unique distribution $\nu$ which minimizes this cost over all users is the empirical $W_2$-Fr\'echet mean $\wh \mu$.
-Therefore, the population $W_2$-Fr\'echet mean should be considered the ``correct common scale'' to view user ratings on, which is precisely the content of assumption (A1).
+Any post-processing of ratings (including doing nothing) induces transformations on users' personal rating distributions.
+If we want to rescale users' ratings to a common distribution $\nu$ before averaging them (i.e.\ calculating $\frac{1}{n} \sum_{k=1}^n F_\nu^{-1} \circ F_k \circ \phi_k(x)$ for user ratings $\phi_1(x),\dots,\phi_n(x)$ of each item), the canonical choice of $\nu$ would be the measure for which we have to change the user ratings the least; the Wasserstein-2 distance $W_2(\mu_k,\nu)$ quantifies how far we need to move points to rescale user $k$'s ratings to the distribution $\nu$, so the unique distribution $\nu$ which minimizes this cost over all users is the empirical $W_2$-barycenter mean $\wh \mu$.
+Therefore, the population $W_2$-barycenter can be considered the ``correct common scale'' to view user ratings on, which is precisely the content of (A1).

-A variant of assumption (A1) has appeared before in the literature on phase variation in functional data analysis (e.g.\ \cite{10.1214/15-AOS1387}) in the context of random \emph{increasing} homeomorphisms $\phi_k : [0,1] \to [0,1]$, where it appears as the ``unbiasedness'' assumption $\E[\phi_1(x)] = x$ for $\mu$-a.e.\ $x \in [0,1]$.
-In our setting, since users may disagree on preferences between pairs of items, our maps $\phi_k$ are not necessarily increasing; this crucial difference motivates much of the work in Section~\ref{rating_estimation_with_misaligned_preferences} and sets our work apart from previous models in the functional data analysis literature.
-Nevertheless, we will see (Proposition~\ref{R0_equals_A_and_is_consistent}) that when all users do agree on preferences (i.e.\ $\phi_k$ is increasing $\P$-a.s.), our assumption (A1) becomes equivalent to the unbiasedness assumption.
-Thus, we may also regard this assumption as a generalization of the notion of unbiased personal scale functions to the situation where users disagree on preferences (as well as scale).
+A variant of assumption (A1) appears functional data analysis literature on phase variation (e.g.\ \cite{10.1214/15-AOS1387}), where random \emph{increasing} homomorphisms $\phi_k : [0,1] \to [0,1]$ satisfy the ``unbiasedness'' condition $\E[\phi_1(x)] = x$ for $\mu$-a.e.\ $x \in [0,1]$.
+In our setting, users may disagree on item rankings, so the maps $\phi_k$ are not necessarily increasing---this key difference underlies much of Section~\ref{rating_estimation_with_misaligned_preferences} and distinguishes our model from prior work.
+However, we will see (Proposition~\ref{R0_equals_A_and_is_consistent}) that when users fully agree on preferences (i.e.\ $\phi_k$ is increasing $\P$-a.s.), assumption (A1) reduces to the unbiasedness condition.
+Thus, our assumption can be viewed as a generalization of unbiased personal scale functions to settings where users disagree on both preferences and scale.

-This scale assumption is not sufficient to describe the problem, as the following example shows:
+This scale assumption is not sufficient to describe the problem, as this example shows: